UX

 Not every problem is a UX problem

-I’ve been brought into projects where the brief was to improve the experience, but within a short amount of time it became clear that the issue wasn’t how things were presented, it was what was being presented.
+Some are product problems.
+I've been brought into projects where the brief was to improve the experience, but within a short time it became clear that the issue wasn't how things were presented — it was what was being presented.

-In one case, users were abandoning a halfway through.
-The assumption was that the was confusing, that the design needed simplifying, or that the wasn’t doing enough to guide them.
-When we looked closer, the real issue was that the product itself wasn’t aligning with what users expected at that point in the journey.
-They weren’t dropping off because they were lost, they were dropping off because what they were being offered didn’t feel right.
+In one case, users were abandoning a journey halfway through.
+The assumption was that the flow was confusing or the needed simplifying.
+When we looked closer, users weren't dropping off because they were lost.
+They were dropping off because what they were being offered didn't feel right at that point in the journey.
+No amount of UX fixes that.

 Fixing UX improves how something works.
 Fixing the product questions whether it should work that way at all.